Bill Tilman: Mount Everest & Nanda Devi

 Tilman was involved in two of the 1930s Mount Everest expeditions - participating in the 1935 Reconnaissance Expedition, and reaching 27,200 feet without oxygen as the expedition leader in 1938.
-He penetrated the Nanda Devi sanctuary with Eric Shipton in 1934, and in 1936 he went on to lead an Anglo-American expedition to Nanda Devi.
+He entered the Nanda Devi sanctuary with Eric Shipton in 1934, and in 1936 he went on to lead an Anglo-American expedition to Nanda Devi.
 With the support of a team which included Peter Lloyd and H. Adams Carter, Tilman and Noel Odell succeeded in making the first ascent of the 7816 m mountain, which remained the highest summit climbed by man until 1950.
 Tilman later described their arrival on the summit:

 Odell had brought a thermometer, and no doubt sighed for the hypsometer.
 From it we found that the air temperature was 20 F but in the absence of the wind we could bask gratefully in the friendly rays of our late enemy the sun.
 It was difficult to realise that we were actually standing on top of the same peak which we had viewed two months ago from Ranikhet, and which had then appeared incredibly remote and inaccessible, and it gave us a curious feeling of exaltation to know that we were above every peak within a hundred miles on either hand.
 Dhaulagiri, 1,000ft higher, and 200 miles away in Nepal, was our nearest rival.
 I believe we so far forgot ourselves as to shake hands on it.

 In 1939, Tilman was the first man to attempt climbing in the remote and unexplored Assam Himalaya, exploring the Southern approaches of Gori Chen, 6538 metres, before his team succumbed to malaria.
 In 1947 he attempted Rakaposhi, then made his way to Kashgar to join up with Eric Shipton in a lightweight attempt on Muztagh Ata, 7546 metres, which nearly succeeded.
 On his way back to India, he detoured through Afghanistan's Wakhan Corridor to see the source of the river Oxus.
 In doing so, he traversed the Wakhjir Pass now marking the Afghanistan–China border, and is thought to be the last Westerner to have done so.
 During his extensive exploration of the areas of Langtang, Ganesh and Manang in Nepal in 1949, Tilman was the first to ascend Paldor, 5896 metres, and found the pass named after him beyond Gangchempo.

 He was awarded in 1952 the Royal Geographical Society's Founder's Medal for his achievements.